PaperPrototype/themachinery-books/README.md

 # The Machinery book

-This repository contains the source of "The Machinery" book.
+This repository contains the source of "The Machinery" book and some other books.
+This project is a work in progress!.

 ## Requirements